fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Get-AzureVirtualNetworkGatewayKey.md

 ```

 ## DESCRIPTION
-The **Get-AzureVirtualNetworkGatewayKey** cmdlet gets the key for an azure_2 virtual network gateway.
+The **Get-AzureVirtualNetworkGatewayKey** cmdlet gets the key for an Azure virtual network gateway.

 ## EXAMPLES